Designer Brandon Maxwell feels the love for Spring/Summer 2017

-NEW YORK Fashion designer Brandon Maxwell kicked off his Spring/Summer 2017 collection at New York's Russian Tea Room restaurant on Tuesday, with his "best friend" Lady Gaga sitting in the front row.
+NEW YORK (Reuters) - Fashion designer Brandon Maxwell kicked off his Spring/Summer 2017 collection at New York's Russian Tea Room restaurant on Tuesday, with his "best friend" Lady Gaga sitting in the front row.

 Reflecting on the past year, the designer and stylist said his family and friends were at the core of his latest collection.